MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 |Professor  | 616  | 241 |  4 | 1.6 |
 |Colonel | 1298 | 469 | 2 | 0.4 |

 <i>F/M representativeness of street names in France, for different professions in 2023 (last column).
 These values are significantly lower than the national average of 12%.
 With these gender biases and a naive statistical model, it is necessary to generate more than 25 names of doctors (Albert Tomey, Paul Pezet, Albert Schweitzer, Robert Koch...) to obtain a female name randomly, on average, and more than 60 names of teachers to obtain a female name.
-Examples of these biases can be obtained by writing "rue du doctor..." in a search engine, on Google Maps or by walking in French streets, curious, with your head raised.</i>
+Examples of these biases can be obtained by writing "rue du docteur..." in a search engine, on Google Maps or by walking in French streets, curious, with your head raised.</i>

 ### From the National Address Database to Wikipedia